 Given their age-associated vulnerabilities, older adults are prime targets for many scams.
-They usually live alone or with someone other than a spouse or partner.
-Although elder fraud is committed by professionals and strangers, 90 percent of these cases are committed by family members or individuals that the person trusts.
+Although elder fraud is committed by professionals and strangers, 90 percent of these cases are committed by family members or individuals the person trusts.
 When fraud occurs, older adults find it difficult to recover and can suffer from depression, anxiety, and sleeping disorders.
-They also experience shame, embarrassment, betrayal, helplessness, and anger.
+They also experience betrayal, shame, embarrassment, helplessness, and/or anger.

 Types of Fraud and Scams

 Lending and property fraud are two common types of elder fraud.
 These include payday, title loans, and other fraud that violates a legal or ethical bond of trust, such as the power of attorney or investments.
 Although many types of scams target older adults, identity theft and imposter scams are also prevalent.
 Several common imposter scams targeting older adults include the following:

 In this scam, a person calls stating they are from the Internal Revenue Service (IRS).
 They often say you owe back taxes and threaten to arrest you or take some other form of legal action.
 The caller may also state they must verify data by obtaining personal or financial information from you.
 Other imposter scams work the same way, except they state they are calling from the sheriff’s department, the bank, Social Security Administration, Medicare, or another organization.

 Things to Remember